Error: Contact form not found.

 • Domestic support obligations

-In these cases, even if you file bankruptcy, the judgment may remain.
+In these cases, filing bankruptcy may not eliminate the judgment.
 The creditor may also object to discharge and request the court exclude the judgment from your case.

 Filing Bankruptcy Before or After a Judgment